The \'etale local structure of algebraic stacks: Refinements of local structure

-\begin{proposition}[Gerbe refinement] Let $S$ be a quasi-separated algebraic space.
-Let $\stk{W}$ be a fundamental stack of finite presentation over $S$.
-Let $w\in |\stk{W}|$ be a point with linearly reductive stabilizer and image $s\in |S|$ such that $w$ is closed in its fiber $\stk{W}_s$.
-Then there exists a commutative diagram of algebraic stacks
+\begin{theorem}[Local structure refinement] Let $S$ be a quasi-separated algebraic space.
+Let $\cW$ be a fundamental stack of finite presentation over $S$.
+Let $w\in |\cW|$ be a point with linearly reductive stabilizer and image $s\in |S|$ such that $w$ is closed in its fiber $\cW_s$.
+Then there exist a commutative diagram of algebraic stacks